Brasão

-Ivan Fiel da Silva (born 1 January 1982), better known as Brasão. is a Brazilian former professional footballer who played as a forward.
+Ivan Fiel da Silva (1 January 1982 – 19 June 2026), better known as Brasão, was a Brazilian professional footballer who played as a forward.

+Early life

+Ivan Fiel da Silva was born in São Paulo on 1 January 1982.
+He received the nickname "Brasão" (big ember) in childhood because he was tall and fiery like a coal.

 Career

-Born in São Paulo, Brasão began his career with AA Flamengo de Guarulhos in 2002.
+Brasão began his career with AA Flamengo de Guarulhos in 2002.
 He later played for União Mogi, and at the end of 2003, he transferred to Framsa-Pax in Indian football, an unusual destination for Brazilian players at the time.
 He played there until April 2006.
 Upon his return to Brazil, he played for the Santa Catarina state teams Navegantes EC, Guarani de Palhoça, and Camboriuense (now Camboriu).
 At the end of 2008, he returned to Indian football, this time playing for Salgaocar.
 In 2009, back in Brazil, he played for the Atlético Goianiense and Athletico Paranaense.

-In 2010, Brasão went a trend topic on Brazilian Twitter with Santa Cruz fans due to its great performance in the Campeonato Pernambucano that season.
+In 2010, Brasão became a trend topic on Brazilian Twitter with Santa Cruz fans due to his great performance in the Campeonato Pernambucano that season.
 Over the years, he identified with several other teams, such as Brasil de Pelotas and Inter de Lages, teams where he was champion of the second state level and promoted.
 His last professional club was Atlético Tubarão in 2022, when he was 40 years old.

-Early life

-Ivan received the nickname "Brasão" (big ember) in childhood because he was tall and fiery like a coal.
+Death

+Brasão was shot and killed alongside another man at a grocery store in the city of Tubarão, Santa Catarina, on the morning of 19 June 2026.
+He was 44.